wezm/wezm.net/content/technical/2018/01/goals-directions-rust-2018.md

 year][rust-roadmap] and followed it quite closely.
 It was a pleasure to see the outcomes of the 2017 survey systematically addressed in the roadmap.

 Over the course of the year we saw some software outside of Firefox and developer tools (such as [rustfmt], [racer], [rustup]) gain wider use and make it into OS package archives.
-At the time of writing there are [17 ports dependant on rust in the FreeBSD ports tree][rust-ports], and [20 packages in the Arch Linux package repos][arch-rust] including:
+At the time of writing there are [17 ports dependent on rust in the FreeBSD ports tree][rust-ports], and [20 packages in the Arch Linux package repos][arch-rust] including:

 - [bingrep](https://github.com/m4b/bingrep) --- grep for binaries (executables)
 - [pijul](https://pijul.org/) --- distributed version control system
 - [tokei](https://github.com/Aaronepower/tokei) --- count lines of code, quickly
 - [xi-core](https://github.com/google/xi-editor) --- a text editor
-- [librespot](https://github.com/plietar/librespot) --- Open source Spotify client library
+- [librespot](https://github.com/plietar/librespot) --- open source Spotify client library
 - [exa](https://the.exa.website/) --- a more user friendly replacement for `ls`
 - [fd](https://github.com/sharkdp/fd) --- a more user friendly alternative to `find`
 - [flowgger](https://github.com/jedisct1/flowgger) --- a fast log data collector
 - [ripgrep](https://github.com/BurntSushi/ripgrep/) --- a faster alternative to grep and ack
-- [xsv](https://github.com/BurntSushi/xsv) --- A toolkit for manipulating and extracting data from CSV
+- [xsv](https://github.com/BurntSushi/xsv) --- a toolkit for manipulating and extracting data from CSV
 - [alacritty](https://github.com/jwilm/alacritty) --- A cross-platform, GPU-accelerated terminal emulator

-As I spoke about at the [September Melbourne Rust Meetup][rust-talk], I think adoption of tools written in Rust, outside the Rust community helps increase adoption of the language as whole.
-It means [packaging systems are updated to support Rust][uses-cargo], tools are exposed to more diverse environments, and people are more likely to raise bugs or contribute fixes and improvements and maybe learn Rust in the process.
+As I spoke about at the [September Melbourne Rust Meetup][rust-talk], I think adoption of tools written in Rust outside the Rust community helps increase adoption of the language as whole.
+It means [packaging systems are updated to support Rust][uses-cargo], tools are exposed to more diverse environments, and people are more likely to raise bugs or contribute fixes and improvements.
+They may even learn some Rust in the process.

 We also saw the initial release of Futures and [Tokio] --- the initial answer to how Rust will support asynchronous I/O. I think these components will be essential in making Rust a viable option for people wanting to build network daemons and HTTP micro-services that can compete with the likes of [Node.js][node] and [Go].
-I found the fact that they were able to be built in a way that upholds the, [abstraction without overhead][zero-cost] (zero-cost abstractions) goal of Rust to be particularly impressive.
+I found the fact that Futures were architected in a way that upholds the [abstraction without overhead][zero-cost] (zero-cost abstractions) goal of Rust to be particularly impressive.

 ## 2018

-Four areas that I would like to see Rust improve on in 2018 are:
+With most of 2018 ahead there are four areas that I would like to see Rust improve on this year:

-1. Become a viable alternative to Go and node for building network daemons and HTTP micro-services.
+1. Become a better option for building network daemons and HTTP micro-services.
-1. Continue to improve the discoverability and approacability of crates and Rust's web presence in general.
+1. Continue to improve the discoverability and approachability of crates and Rust's web presence in general.
 1. Gain wider, more diverse tier-1 platform support (especially on servers).
 1. Start delivering on the prospect of safer system components, with fewer